-Forced air cooling shall be provided to allow all components to operate within their rated temperature window.
-Thermal relay, using a latched contact which is capable of being reset, shall be used as overload protection to cooling fan.
-All air inlets use air filters that shall be removable from the front of the UPS without exposure to any electrical hazard.
+Forced air cooling shall be provided to allow all components to operate within their rated temperature windows.
+Forced air shall be provided with high quality fans.
+Thermal relay, using a latched contact that is capable of being reset, shall be used as overload protection to the cooling fan.
+All air inlets use air filters that shall be removable from the front of the UPS without exposure to any electrical hazards.
 Air filters shall be door mounted to prevent floor dust from being sucked into the unit.
 Bottom mount air filters shall not be accepted.